bischak/calls/README.md

 * +420111222333
 * 00420111222333
-Stored and display format of phone number -­ 00XXX XXX XXX Store all data to local storage.
+Stored and display format of phone number -­ 00XXX XXX XXX
+* time ­(mm:ss)
+Store all data to the local storage.

 ### List of calls
 Display list of calls stored by user as shown in wireframe.